 Once the initial membership was in place any future applicants had to be formally proposed and seconded by existing Members.
 By 1939 the membership had risen to 700 and by 1957 this figure was 1,550.

-There are now 6,500 Members and the waiting list is nearly 1,000 – this means that it could take up to 10 years before an applicant is likely to be elected to membership.
+There are now 6,500 Members and the waiting list is over 900 – this means that it could take up to 10 years before an applicant is likely to be elected to membership.

 The process of applying for membership of the Stewards’ Enclosure remains unchanged today.
-Contact Henley Royal Regatta for a membership application form or for further information on the application process.
+You can request an application form here.

 There is a strict Dress Code and children from the age of ten are welcome.
 Children under the age of ten can enjoy the event in the Regatta Enclosure.

 Members may purchase additional items by any of the following ways from 1st April, during Badge Office opening times:

 By Telephone: call the orderline on 01491 571900

 Please note that the order line is not available after 4.00 p.m. on Wednesday 24th June.